Building a successful social media program

 Discussions about the ownership of social media at the level of departments are archaic, exhausting and irrelevant, Christopher Barger, Christopher Barger, former Director, Global Social Media, at GM and author of The Social Media Strategist says .
-Social media marketing is teamwork.
+Social media marketing and the content marketing strategy often going with it are all about teamwork.
 By definition, there are various stakeholders involved.
 It is about the consumer and your business objectives, not about turf wars.
 In practice, however, a social media team will often be more related to a particular division and even be led by it.
 It depends on the goals and even the background of who takes the lead.

 Wherever it is placed within your company (ideally across divisions): a social media team is not an island.
 It requires a lead but not an exclusive one.
 Cooperation is crucial in all business functions and most certainly in social media (marketing).